Monday, March 14, 2011

 The explosion (©AP)

 Due to the higher energy density and the higher neutron flux density inside the nuclear core, the materials used for the reactor vessels will rapidly become brittle and fail much earlier than in present-day reactors.
-Mother Nature presents us with marvelous elements that we melt into alloys showing properties our ancestors only dreamt of.
+Mother Nature presents us with marvelous elements that we melt into alloys, showing properties our ancestors only dreamt of.
 We have, however, approached the technological limit of stability of metal alloys as far as the combined influence of neutron bombardment and temperature is concerned.

 So please, we want no new nuclear fission reactors and let the old existing ones eventually come to their well-deserved rest.

-What makes me nervous is that most people today are unaware that their energy is too cheap.
+What makes me nervous is that most people today are unaware that energy is too cheap.
 They moan if prices for petrol, gas, and electricity steadily increase.
 However, the increasing stress on their purses and wallets will hopefully trigger their consciousness of an economical use of our limited resources.

 *